Dabur: Philanthropy

 Dabur's Sustainable Development Society (Sundesh) is a non-profit organisation started by Burman that aims to carry out welfare activities in the spheres of health care, education and other socio-economic activities.
 Dabur drives its corporate social responsibility (CSR) initiatives through Sundesh.

 The 2015 Brand Trust Report puts Dabur at 19th place.

-Controversy
+Controversies

-Former executive director Pradip Burman was on the list of black money account holders on 27 October 2014 when BJP government revealed the names.
+Former executive director Pradip Burman was on the list of black money account holders on 27 October 2014 when the government published the list.
 Dabur rejected the black money charge.

 In December 2020, a report by the Centre for Science and Environment showed that Dabur Honey, along with other major brands' products, was adulterated with sugar syrup.